kosztyua/softether-radacct/README.md

  * Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.
  */

 SoftEther RADIUS accounting PHP script

 So I thought I'm not going to wait for others to finally create an accounting mod for SoftEther, and dnobori have no reason to further extend his work.
 This script is something I wrote in a weekend so I could integrate SoftEther into other parts of my system that already fully use RADIUS.

+How does this work?
+The SoftEther server sends HUB security logs to a remote Syslog-ng server, which execute the scripts when the filter matches.
+These scripts do accounting start and stop, while interim update is done through cron.